 Looking for a freight estimator to help you decide on how to ship those dry goods?
 We offer a free online tool with instant results and same day shipping.

 Wholesale dry goods make up the majority of freight shipping in the US.
 Moved around the United States all day, every day, and sold in retail stores other than grocery and hardware stores.

 Trucks are the number one transportation method used for shipping dry goods.

 There are so many freight carrier options out there.
 Carriers that specialize in specific routes or cargo types can save money.
-Trying to figure out who can provide the best service for the best rates is a fulltime job.
+Trying to figure out who can provide the best service for the best rates is a full-time job.

 Fortunately, you have FreightCenter to do it for you.
 Shipping dry goods is usually done via LTL (less-than-truckload) freight.
-But if you are shipping a very large amount of dry goods, you may need a full truckload.
+But if you are shipping a considerable amount of dry goods, you may need a full truckload.

 How Do You Select a Carrier for Dry Goods if You Need a Full Truckload?